e0pashko4sky/e0pashko4sky/README.md

 **Check out my repos c:**

-> FICT* - Faculty of Informatics and Computer Science
+> FICS* - Faculty of Informatics and Computer Science
 <!--
 **Secret333Boy/secret333boy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.